tobq/yapily-api-maven-plugin/README.md

 ## Steps

-* Note: these steps automatically run during the natural project life-cycle (so you do not need to explicitly execute them to get started)

 ### generate

 ```shell
 mvn yapily-api:generate
 ```
 Fetches (cached) API, before generating the server stubbing using the OpenAPI spec
+- `generate` automatically runs during the `generate-sources` phase (so you do not need to explicitly execute them to get started)

-- Note: Auto-generated artifacts are automatically .gitignored by the plugin
+- Auto-generated artifacts are automatically .gitignored by the plugin

 ### fetch